Extremal affine subspaces and Khintchine-Jarn\'ik type theorems: Diophantine exponents and extremal manifolds

-\begin{rem} Since the the exponent of a point on $\mathcal{L}$ should be no better than that of the point in $\R^d$ lying down below, it is clear that $\sigma(\mathcal{L})\le1/d$.
-This fact is also reflected in Theorem \ref{DiophantineExp}.
+\begin{rem} Since the the exponent of a point on $\mathcal{L}$ should be no smaller than that of the point in $\R^d$ lying down below, it is clear that $\sigma(\mathcal{L})\le1/d$, which is reflected in Theorem \ref{DiophantineExp}.
 It is also interesting to ask when the equality $\sigma(\mL)=1/d$ occurs.
 In the hyperplane example (Z1) above, this happens exactly when $\omega(A)=\infty$; but in (Z2), the condition instead becomes $\sigma(A)=\infty$.
 It is not clear what the sufficient and necessary condition for $\sigma(\mL)=1/d$ is in general. \end{rem}

 \begin{rem} The precise behavior of $\sigma(\mathcal{L})$ for general affine subspaces remains elusive.
 The author unfoundedly suspects that $\sigma(\mathcal{L})$ is always defined by $m+1$ pieces and that it likely would involve exponents other than $\omega(A)$ and $\sigma(A)$ when $m>2$. \end{rem}